gleneivey/wontomedia/deploy/install-testing/README.markdown

 Unmodified, the scripts will install from "normal" public sources, which is appropriate if you are actually setting up a new system.
-If, however, you are using them to thest the WontoMedia installation process, especially following changes to your local version of WontoMedia, then this is likely not desirable.
+If, however, you are using them to test the WontoMedia installation process, especially following changes to your local version of WontoMedia, then this is likely not desirable.